 – Adaptive Payments – insuring your cab can not be cheap, which is why many insurance companies offer yearly, quarterly or monthly payments, determined by which one best suits your demands.
 To keep down prices, we advocate making one yearly payment.

 – Quick and Easy Claims Procedure – Generally, maintaining in your coverage is more complex than setting it up in the first place.
 Businesses will place as many hurdles in your course as they can to prolong the procedure that is paying out.
-Our associates will endeavour to process your claim as fast as possible, and have a clear-cut and dependable claims procedure.
+Our associates will endeavor to process your claim as fast as possible, and have a clear-cut and dependable claims procedure.

 – Protected No Claims Bonus – In case of an injury that is not your fault, your no claims bonus won’t be changed.